masteranza/ScienceNotebooks/README.md

 #### OSX El Capitan notice

-For those using the math fuctionality: Be sure to install the newest MacTeX.
+For those using the math functionality: Be sure to install the newest MacTeX.

 ### Mathematica
 The most expensive part of the setup, install a trial if you don't have the full version: https://www.wolfram.com/mathematica/trial/